Optimizing a Polynomial Function on a Quantum Simulator: Abstract

 \section{Abstract}

-Gradient descent method, as one of the major methods in numerical optimization, is the key ingredient in many machine learning algorithms.
-As one of the most fundamental way to solve the optimization problems, it promises the function value to move along the direction of steepest descent.
-For the vast resource consumption when dealing with high-dimensional problems, a quantum version of this iterative optimization algorithm has been proposed recently[arXiv:1612.01789].
-Here, we develop this protocol and implement it on a quantum simulator with limited resource.
-Moreover, a prototypical experiment was shown with a 4-qubit Nuclear Magnetic Resonance quantum processor, demonstrating a optimization process of polynomial function iteratively.
-In each iteration, we achieved an average fidelity of 94\% compared with theoretical calculation via full-state tomography.
-In particular, the iterative point gradually converged to the local minimum.
-We apply our method to multidimensional scaling problem, further showing the potentially capability to yields an exponentially improvement compared with classical counterparts.
-With the onrushing tendency of quantum information, our work could provide a subroutine for the application of future practical quantum computers.
+The gradient descent method is central to numerical optimization and is the key ingredient in many machine learning algorithms.
+It promises to find a local minimum of a function by iteratively moving along the direction of the steepest descent.
+Since for high-dimensional problems the required computational resources can be prohibitive, it is desirable to investigate quantum versions of the gradient descent, such as the recently proposed [Rebentrost et.al.,2019].
+Here, we develop this protocol and implement it on a quantum processor with limited resources.
+A prototypical experiment is shown with a 4-qubit Nuclear Magnetic Resonance quantum processor, which demonstrates the iterative optimization process.
+Experimentally, the final point converged to the local minimum with a fidelity above 94\%, quantified via full-state tomography.
+Moreover, our method can be employed to a multidimensional scaling problem, showing the potential to outperform its classical counterparts.
+Considering the ongoing efforts in quantum information and data science, our work may provide a faster approach to solving high-dimensional optimization problems and a subroutine for future practical quantum computers.

-\textit{Introduction ---} Machine learning has fundamentally transformed the way people think and behave.
-It is so pervasive that it affects our daily life in every aspect, from practical facial recognition to the astonishing artificial intelligence AlphaGo, which defeated the best human player in the game of Go.
-As each machine learning algorithm consists of three components: representation, evaluation and optimization\cite{Domingos:2012:FUT:2347736.2347755}, gradient decent algorithm, as one of the most fundamental approaches to solve optimization problems, lies at the heart of machine learning methods, such as regression, support vector machines, and deep neural networks\cite{Gron:2017:HML:3153997}.
-However, when the size of problem grows, gradient algorithm consumes tremendous resource.
-Particularly, when dealing with large data, in many applications, current computational resources are often pushed to their limit.

-As the feat raises hope to have a big impact on the machine learning, quantum computing handle information process based on quantum mechanics which can provide potentially significant improvements compared with classical computer\cite{Nielsen:2011:QCQ:1972505, Shor:1994:AQC:1398518.1399018, 1996quant.ph..5043G}.
-In this community, energy is suddenly buzzing and the recent progress is immense\cite{2017Natur.549..242K,2017Natur.551..579B,2017Natur.551..601Z}.
-As the result of both thriving area, quantum machine learning, as an interdisciplinary research between machine learning and quantum information, has undergone a flurry of developments in recent years\cite{2017Natur.549..195B,2017PhRvL.118h0501L,dawei2018,jun2017}.
-Among them, quantum-enhanced machine learning, referring to quantum algorithms that solve tasks in machine learning, thereby promising enhancement of the performance of machine learning algorithms for problems beyond the reach of classical computing, has obtained many interesting achievements since the breakthrough quantum algorithm for solving linear equation system\cite{QL2009,PhysRevLett.110.250504,PhysRevLett.109.050505,QSVM2014,2014NatPh..10..631L}.